 Application of Electrically Driven Coolant Pumps on a Heavy-Duty Diesel Engine 2019-01-0074

 A reduction in CO2 emissions and consequently fuel consumption is essential in the context of future greenhouse gas limits.
-With respect to the thermodynamic loss analysis of an internal combustion engine, it is recognizable that there is a gap between the indicated efficiency and the brake thermal efficiency.
-This share is caused by friction losses, where the focus of this research project lays on.
-In the course of this work the parasitic loss reduction potential of an alternative auxiliary architecture shall be discussed with regard to electrically driven cooling pumps.
+With respect to the thermodynamic loss analysis of an internal combustion engine, a gap between the net indicated thermal efficiency and the brake thermal efficiency is recognizable.
+This share is caused by friction losses, which are the focus of this research project.
+The parasitic loss reduction potential by replacing the mechanical water pump with an electric coolant pump is discussed in the course of this work.
 This is not a novel approach in light duty vehicles, whereas in commercial vehicles a rigid drive of all auxiliaries is standard.
 Taking into account an implementation of a 48-V power system in the short or medium term, an electrification of auxiliary components becomes feasible.
-Therefore, the application of electric water pumps (EWP) on a EU VIc certified 6-cylinder in-line heavy duty diesel engine regarding fuel economy in WHTC and real driving as well as aftercooling will be discussed.
-As the engine has two cooling circuits, one low temperature (LT) cycle for the charge air coolers and one high temperature (HT) cycle as main circuit, these are split in two separate cycles.
-This layout gives the opportunity to determine the charge air temperature level on demand, which may on the one hand be used for lower NOx emissions, or on the other hand enable exhaust gas heating.
-Moreover, an operating strategy with respect to a minimum possible coolant flow rate is established and the advantages in the brake thermal efficiency are determined.
-However, the additional degree of freedom offers not only advantages in CO2 emissions, but can also affect other emission components when it comes to cold start emissions.
-Future emission tests will include real driving and cold start phases also for heavy duty application, where an optimized thermal management will play a key role.
+The application of electric coolant pumps on an Euro VI certified 6-cylinder in-line heavy-duty diesel engine regarding fuel economy was thus performed.
+The engine has two cooling circuits, one low temperature circuit for the charge air coolers and one high temperature circuit as main circuit, which are split in two separate circuits.
+This layout provides the opportunity to determine the charge air temperature level on demand, which may on the one hand be used for lower NOx emissions, or on the other hand enable exhaust gas heating.
+Moreover, an operating strategy with respect to a reduced coolant flow rate is investigated and the advantages in the brake thermal efficiency are determined.
+Future emission tests will include real driving and cold-start phases also for heavy-duty application, where an optimized thermal management will play a key role.
 The influence of the modified cooling system layout on the warm-up in the worldwide heavy-duty transient cycle is thus presented.
 Furthermore, the additional degree of freedom offers the possibility to run the pump after the engine is turned off.
 This post-run phase and its benefits on component protection will also be presented.